To help you learn the best ways to grow your business through financing, Funding Circle has shared the top financing options.

 You can find government and non-profit business grants for just about every imaginable use case.
 The hard part is sifting through them all and choosing which ones to give your attention to.
 Top-notch applications take time, so be picky with where you spend your time.

 Growing your gym or fitness studio isn't a one-and-done activity—it's something you'll continue doing for the life of your business.
-Taking this approach to your business will keep it competitive, regardless of how trends and gym member behaviors change.
+Taking this approach to your business will keep it competitive, regardless of how trends and gym member behaviours change.

 Look for opportunities, find financing, expand your business, and repeat.
 That's the recipe for long-term success in the fitness industry.